yonas-fsaha/qr-code-component-main/README.md

 ## Where to find everything

 Your task is to build out the project to the designs inside the `/design` folder.
-You will find both a mobile and a desktop version of the design.
+You will find both a mobile and a desktop version of the designs.

 The designs are in JPG static format.
 Using JPGs will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.